 Mission: Chicago a cappella is a creative enterprise devoted to furthering the art of singing together without instruments.

-An ensemble of professional singers founded in 1993 by Jonathan Miller (right), Chicago a cappella presents an annual Chicago-area subscription series, creates studio recordings as well as live and broadcast-media musical content, and gives performances on tour and in special engagements.
+An ensemble of professional singers founded in 1993 by Jonathan Miller (right), Chicago a cappella presents an annual Chicago-area subscription series, creates studio recordings as well as live and broadcast-media musical content, produces educational outreach programming, and gives performances on tour and in special engagements.
 Long recognized for vocal virtuosity and innovative programming, the ensemble enjoys a reputation as a leader in the choral field.

 Chicago a cappella is also active in educational and community engagement.
 The ensemble produces an annual Youth Choral Festival for young singers from the Chicago area, and leads an innovative High School Internship program, a multi-faceted immersion for selected students in the worlds of performance and arts administration.

 Artistic Director Jonathan Miller was the ensemble’s founding low bass and directed rehearsals for the group’s first 14 seasons.
 Miller stepped back from singing in 2006 to concentrate his efforts on musical direction and programming.
 In 2007, focusing further on programming and long-range planning, Mr. Miller appointed Patrick Sinozich as the group’s first Music Director.
 In 2008, Miller was honored with the prestigious Louis Botto Award for Innovative Action and Entrepreneurial Zeal from Chorus America, given in recognition of his efforts in developing Chicago a cappella as a professional vocal ensemble.
 Matthew Greenberg, a founding singer in the ensemble, joined the administrative staff in 1995 and has been recognized nationally in his role as Chicago a cappella’s Executive Director.
 Chicago a cappella’s audiences and activity have grown ever since its founding, and the group now presents a series of concert programs each year in Chicago, Evanston, Naperville, and Oak Park, IL, performing most usually with an ensemble of nine singers.
-After five successful years of service, Patrick Sinozich was designated Music Director Emeritus in 2012, and Chicago a cappella has appointed John William Trotter as Principal Guest Music Director beginning with the 2014-15 season, with Guest Music Directors leading the remaining programs.
+After five successful years of service, Patrick Sinozich was designated Music Director Emeritus, and Chicago a cappella has appointed John William Trotter as Principal Guest Music Director beginning with the 2014-15 season, with Guest Music Directors leading the remaining programs.
 The group's administrative offices are at the historic Athenaeum Theater building in Chicago.